Event Terms and conditions

 7. Trading due diligence

-Whilst WYSE Travel Confederation will try and select bona fide businesses for trading purposes at the STAY WYSE Conference, it is the responsibility of all delegates to undertake appropriate due diligence with the entity with whom they are considering any form of business partnership.
+Whilst WYSE Travel Confederation will try and select bona fide businesses for trading purposes at STAY WYSE Amsterdam, it is the responsibility of all delegates to undertake appropriate due diligence with the entity with whom they are considering any form of business partnership.

 8. Refusal of admission